ae3e/orionis/README.md

 ![Start](doc/img/screenshot2.png)

-- Tap the pause button in the bottom right cornenr and then the flag button in the upper right corner when exercise is finished.
+- Tap the pause button in the bottom right corner and then the flag button in the upper right corner when exercise is finished.
 Exercise can also be paused and resumed using the pause/play button.

 ![End](doc/img/screenshot7.png)